DIY Real Cedar & Orange Topiaries

 Cedar, dried orange slices and floral picks to make topiaries.

 Add a drop of hot glue to the orange slice and press it to the cone just above the cedar.
-Go all around the top of the cedar with orange slices.
+Continue with orange slices all around the top of the cedar.
 Don’t worry if you see gaps between the oranges.
-Fill in between the oranges by adding a drop of hot glue to cedar sprigs and cover any exposed areas.
+Fill in between the oranges by adding a drop of hot glue to cedar sprigs and covering any exposed areas.

 Attach dried orange slices to the cedar for a farmhouse style Christmas Topiary.